kashav/fsql/README.md

   - [ ] Add support for times/dates (to query file creation/modification time).
   - [x] Introduce new attributes to select from (creation/modification time, file mode, _basically whatever else [`os.FileInfo`](https://golang.org/pkg/os/#FileInfo) supports_).
   - [ ] Add unit tests (test files are empty right now).
+  - [ ] Add support for querying and selecting using other size units (only supports bytes right now, add functionality for KB, MB, and GB as well).

 ### Inspirations